THE BASICS:

 We started off posting Dottie on the Chihuahua Rescue social media, then kept getting requests for more and more Dottie.
 But shes not a Chihuahua or available to adopt, so it wasn't right to post her all the time.
 We resisted making her a page but then decided it might be easier.
 So, we made Dot her own Instagram – thinking friends and family and maybe a few rescue people would be interested and follow her and we guess a few other people found her interesting too!

 We also love knowing that she gives people a little dose of serotonin and makes people feel happy when they aren’t having a good day or going through something difficult.
 She does that for us so it's awesome to be able to share her with others that need it!
+Also, Dottie is proof that special dogs still can live a great, happy and fulfilling life.
+She doesn’t care that she’s different and she copes very well.
+All dogs deserve a chance.
+Awareness of her conditions - some of which really affect the Griffon breed.

 What are the negative comments about Dottie like?